-- Mineral processing unit in Freiberg - Metallurgical / chemical processing plant in Freiberg
+Mineral processing unit in Freiberg

+- Metallurgical / chemical processing plant in Freiberg

-The FS is based on an average annual mine production over 30 years of the mine plan of approx. 573,362 t greisen ore containing an average grade of 0.31 wt.% Li.
-In the mineral processing unit, the ore is beneficiated to approx. 124,420 t/a zinnwaldite concentrate with up to 1.33 wt.% Li, which is extractable in a dry magnetic separation process.
-The subsequent metallurgical / chemical processing starts with a roasting process in a rotary kiln on the chemical site by adding limestone and anhydrite / gypsum.
+The FS is based on an operating life of 30 years with an average annual mine production of approximately 573,000 t greisen ore containing an average of 0,31 wt.% Li.
+In the mineral processing unit, the ore is beneficiated to produce approximately 124,420 t/a of a zinnwaldite concentrate containing around 1.33 wt.% Li, using a dry magnetic separation process.

+The subsequent metallurgical / chemical processing starts with a roasting process in a rotary kiln on the chemical site by blending the concentrate with limestone and anhydrite / gypsum prior roasting.
 The roasted zinnwaldite-limestone-anhydrite mixture is than leached with hot water.
 In this process lithium and potassium are converted into water soluble lithium and potassium sulfates, which can be separated by several crystallization cycles.
 This is followed by various purification steps.

-Finally, 5,112 t/a of high purity lithium fluoride can be produced from the solution, which corresponds to 7,285 t/a lithium carbonate equivalent (LCE).
-As a by-product of this production process, approximately 32,000 t/a of potassium sulfate is expected to be produced.
-This co-product will be sold to chemical companies in Germany as a fertilizer product.
+Finally, an average of 5,112 t/a of high purity lithium fluoride can be produced from the solution, which corresponds to 7,285 t/a lithium carbonate equivalent (LCE) or 8,274 t/a lithium hydroxide monohydrate (LiOH·H2O).
+As a by-product of this production process, approximately 32,000 t/a of potassium sulfate (SOP) is expected to be produced.
+This co-product will be sold to chemical companies in Germany to produce fertilizer.

 The forecast operating schedule for the mine in Zinnwald and the mineral processing unit in Freiberg is 24 hours from Monday to Friday and 6,000 hours per annum.
 The weekends will be used for maintenance.
 The chemical plant will run 24/7 and 8,000 h/a.
-The designed plant availabilities are typical 83 % for mine, mineral processing unit and pyrometallurgical plant.
+The overall designed plant availability is 83 % for the mineral processing unit and pyrometallurgical plant.
 Figure 1 presents a summary of the overall process flowsheet.

-Figure 1: Summary flowsheet (5,112 t LiF are equivalent to 7,285 t LCE)
+Figure 1: Summary flowsheet (5,112 t LiF are equivalent to 7,285 t LCE or 8,274 t/a Li- $OH \cdot H_2O$ )